Nick Hayhurst

 Dovile joined Hayhurst and Co. in 2021 and is working across education and residential projects.

-Sahba joined Hayhurst and Co. in 2021, as an architectural assistant and is currently working on a variety of residential projects.
+Julia joined Hayhurst and Co. as an Architectural Assistant in 2024 and is currently working on a range of residential projects at various stages.

-Temi joined the Hayhurst and Co. team in 2021 as an architectural assistant and is currently working on a range of residential and education projects.
+Carl joined Hayhurst and Co. in 2025 and is currently working on a range of residential projects.